Hay'at Tahrir al-Sham: Protection of minorities

-HTS, composed primarily of Jabhat al-Nusra (JAN), had for years—since its inception—viewed non-Muslims as second-class citizens to be tolerated.
+HTS, composed primarily of Jabhat al-Nusra (JaN), had for years—since its inception—viewed non-Muslims as second-class citizens to be tolerated.
 However, following a public rebranding after 2016, HTS publicly distanced itself from some of its earlier hardline positions.
-For several years, HTS had worked to significantly improve relations with minority groups under its rule, such as the Syrian Christian and Druze communities of Idlib, notably returning property stolen during the civil war and permitting Christians in its territories to reopen churches.
+For several years, HTS had worked to significantly improve relations with minority groups under its rule, such as the Syrian Christian and Druze communities of Idlib, notably returning property stolen during the civil war and permitting Christians living in its territories to reopen their churches.

 Following the fall of the Assad regime, HTS military commander Murhaf Abu Qasra met with Alawite leaders in Latakia to provide assurances that the minority group would not face retribution, pointing to the group's treatment of Christians in Aleppo as evidence of their commitment to protecting minorities.
 The group also announced a general amnesty for former regime soldiers, with exceptions for those who committed war crimes or participated in torture.

-In June 2022, HTS leader Abu Mohammad al-Julani met with a delegation of Druze leaders and inaugurated a project that facilitated water supply to the Druze-majority villages in the Jabal al-Summaq.
-At the event, al-Julani assured the Druze leaders that he was committed to improving economic conditions in the region and expanding public services provided by the Syrian Salvation Government.
+In June 2022, HTS leader Ahmed al-Sharaa met with a delegation of Druze leaders and inaugurated a project that facilitated water supply to Druze-majority villages in the Jabal al-Summaq.
+At the event, al-Sharaa assured the Druze leaders that he was committed to improving economic conditions in the region and expanding public services provided by the Syrian Salvation Government.
 Various Syrian observers viewed the event as part of a public outreach programme of HTS with local Druze residents.

 In 2022, Tahrir al-Sham permitted the re-opening of churches in Idlib, enabling the Christian residents to celebrate Mass.
-After a meeting with members of the Christian clergy and civil activists, al-Julani announced his policy to protect Christian participation in their religious rites and celebrations.
+After a meeting with members of the Christian clergy and civil activists, al-Sharaa announced his policy to protect Christian participation in their religious rites and celebrations.
 He also promised the restoration of properties unjustly seized from Christian citizens.
 Al-Qaeda-aligned Hurras al-Din condemned the move, accusing the Salvation Government of changing Idlib to be "less Muslim".
 In response, Tahrir al-Sham leaders maintained that sharia (Islamic law) safeguarded the rights of non-Muslim citizens (dhimmi or musta'min) to observe and teach their religious rites within their communities, arguing for the need for tolerance and peaceful relations between religious communities living in an Islamic government.

-Hanna Celluf, Archpriest of a 1000-year-old church in Al-Quniyah and a member of the Franciscan Order, stated that Idlib residents have been free to practice their religious rites and expressed his pride in serving the Christians of Idlib.
+Hanna Celluf, Archpriest of a 1000-year-old church in al-Quniyah and a member of the Franciscan Order, stated that Idlib residents have been free to practice their religious rites and expressed his pride in serving the Christians of Idlib.
 In December 2024, following the swift overthrow of Assad, the group's spokesman, Hassan Abdul Ghani, stated that all religions will be free in the new Syrian state now that tyranny is gone forever.